Building Vocabulary Activity The Cardiovascular System Blood Vessels

 The heart acts as a pump, driving blood through this network.
 When the heart contracts, it pushes blood into the arteries, which then distribute it to various parts of the body.
 As blood reaches the capillaries, it releases oxygen and nutrients while picking

-This detailed system operates continuously, fueled by electrical impulses generated by the sinoatrial (SA) node, the heart’s natural pacemaker.
+This nuanced system operates continuously, fueled by electrical impulses generated by the sinoatrial (SA) node, the heart’s natural pacemaker.
 Understanding these processes demystifies terms like * systole* (contraction) and diastole (relaxation), which describe the heart’s rhythmic activity.
 When learners grasp how blood vessels function collectively, they can better visualize relationships between terms like aorta, vasa vasorum, or coronary arteries, making abstract vocabulary tangible.

 Connecting Science to Learning